gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 	                server

-##**Create a new application**
+##**Creating a new application**

 It is very easy to create an OpenShift Enterprise application using *rhc*.
 The command to create an application is *rhc app create*, and it requires two mandatory arguments:

-* **Application Name** : The name of the application.
+* **Application Name**: The name of the application.
 The application name can only contain alpha-numeric characters and at max contain only 32 characters.

 * **Type**: The type is used to specify which language runtime to use.

-Create a directory on your client virtual machine to hold your OpenShift Enterprise code projects:
+Create a directory on your client virtual machine to hold your OpenShift Enterprise code projects, run the following commands:

-	$ cd ~
+	cd ~
-	$ mkdir ose
+	mkdir ose
-	$ cd ose
+	cd ose

 To create an application that uses the *php* runtime, issue the following command:

-	$ rhc app create firstphp php-5.3
+	rhc app create firstphp php-5.3

 After entering that command, you should see the following output: